 Buy the manga: Slam Dunk 完全版 Vol.01

 2.) あたしンち (Atashin’chi)

 Short stories about the Tachibana-family with its four members.
 The manga was (or is) hugely successful in Japan and was even made as an anime adaptation.
 I haven’t seen this one (because I’m not a fan of anime in general) but it’s supposed to be quite alright.
-The stories are centered about everyday problems of a Japanese housewife and told in a sitcom-style way.
+The stories are centered around everyday problems of a Japanese housewife and told in a sitcom-style way.
 Each one is only a few panels long and quite easy to grasp even if you don’t understand all the vocabulary.
-Unfortunately not every Kanji is blessed with Furigana above. just a couple ones.
+Unfortunately not every Kanji is blessed with Furigana above.
+Just a couple of ones.
 And I have no idea how the selection was made.
 If someone can enlighten me, please do so.
 Is there really a system (maybe Kanji school grades)?
 Anyway, even the ones without Furigana should be rather easy to recognize.
 If you’ve already read a couple of Yotsubato volumes you shouldn’t have any problems with this one.

-The books itself are really well made.
+The books themselves are really well made.
 With color throughout the whole book and nice, thick paper where everything is printed in a very “clean” way.
 Quite expensive though (900¥) but definitely worth the price.